Rent, Housing Benefit, Universal Credit and Service Charges

 - The date you first let your property

 - Laws laid down by Government

-- Whether your home is classed as social housing or ‘affordable rent’ which is 80% of the market rent.
+- Whether your home is classed as social housing or affordable rent.

 Your rent is used in the following ways: